mendix/docs/content/en/docs/appstore/creating-content/connector-guide-datahub-kit2/_index.md

 There are two ways to handle an incoming GET request for an OData resource:

 1. **Read from database** – This action will parse the incoming OData query to a database query and retrieve the data from the database.
 This is the default action for *Readable* section.
 This action is not applicable to non-persistable entities, because non-persistable entities cannot be retrieved from the database.
 2. **Call a microflow** – This action will call a microflow defined in the *Readable* section.
 You can specify your custom logic in this microflow to return a list of objects that correspond to the incoming request.
-Refer to section 3.1 for more information.
+See [Handle a GET Request with a Microflow](#handle-get-request).

 The result list of objects from both actions will then be transformed to an OData payload.
-If it fails, a [status code](/refguide/published-odata-service/) of `500` will be returned.
+If it fails, a [status code](/refguide/published-odata-services/) of `500` will be returned.

-### 3.1 Handle a GET Request with a Microflow
+### 3.1 Handle a GET Request with a Microflow {handle-get-request}

 {{% alert color="info" %}}
 This feature is only available for published OData services that use OData v4.